andornaut/gog/README.md

 Link files to Git repositories

-- `gog` can be used to manage "dotfiles" in `${HOME}`, but it can also manage links to files elsewhere on the filesystem
+- `gog` can be used to manage "dotfiles" in `${HOME}` or elsewhere on the filesystem
-- `gog` supports multiple git repositories, which can be useful to separate personal and work files
+- `gog` supports multiple Git repositories, which can be useful to separate personal and work files

 ## Installation